fadeoutsoftware/WASDI/docs/WasdiApplications/LandslideDetectionS2.rst

 The Landslide Detection S2 application is a two-tier system designed to automatically identify and map landslides over a specified Area of Interest (AoI) using Sentinel-2 L2A imagery.
 The system consists of two interconnected processors:

-* **The Automatic App (Orchestrator)**: This is the main user entry point (`landslide_detection_s2_automatic`).
+* **The Automatic Application (Orchestrator)**: This is the main user entry point (`landslide_detection_s2_automatic`).
 It automates the entire workflow, from finding the best satellite images to managing the analysis and producing a final, seamless mosaic.

-* **The Manual App (Analysis Engine)**: This is the core scientific processor (`landslide_detection_s2_manual`).
+* **The Manual Application (Analysis Engine)**: This is the core scientific processor (`landslide_detection_s2_manual`).
 It performs a detailed change detection analysis on a single pair of pre- and post-event images provided by the automatic app.

 The core methodology is based on a robust change detection technique using the **Tasseled Cap Transformation (TCT)**.
 The algorithm identifies the unique signature of a landslide: a simultaneous, sharp **increase in soil brightness** and a **decrease in vegetation greenness**.

 2 Process Workflow
 --------------------

-The end-to-end workflow is managed by the automatic app and proceeds in the following steps:
+The end-to-end workflow is managed by the automatic processor and proceeds in the following steps:

-1.  **Automated Image Search**: The automatic app queries the Sentinel-2 L2A archive based on the user-defined `EVENT_DATE`, `BBOX`, and a time window (`DAYS_BACK`, `DAYS_FORWARD`).
+1.  **Automated Image Search**: The automatic processor queries the Sentinel-2 L2A archive based on the user-defined `EVENT_DATE`, `BBOX`, and a time window (`DAYS_BACK`, `DAYS_FORWARD`).
 It filters the results by a maximum overall cloud percentage.

-2.  **Intelligent Candidate Filtering**: The app groups the found images by their satellite tile ID.
+2.  **Intelligent Candidate Filtering**: The processor groups the found images by their satellite tile ID.
 For each tile, it identifies the most recent pre-event image and the earliest post-event image as the best candidates.

-3.  **Precise Cloud Screening**: For the best candidate pair, the app performs a detailed cloud check.
-It downloads and unzips the product to analyze the Scene Classification Layer (SCL), calculating the cloud/shadow percentage **specifically within the user's BBOX**.
+3.  **Precise Cloud Screening**: For the best candidate pair, the processor performs a detailed cloud check.
+It downloads and unzips the product to analyze the Scene Classification Layer (SCL), calculating the cloud/shadow percentage specifically within the user's BBOX.
 If the pair passes, the unzipped folder is preserved for the next step.

-4.  **Sub-Process Execution**: For each validated, cloud-free pair, the automatic app launches a `landslide_detection_s2_manual` sub-process.
-It passes the paths to the pre- and post-event `.zip` files and instructs the manual app not to perform cleanup.
+4.  **Sub-Process Execution**: For each validated, cloud-free pair, the automatic processor launches a `landslide_detection_s2_manual` sub-process.
+It passes the paths to the pre- and post-event `.zip` files and instructs the manual processor not to perform cleanup.
 This allows multiple tiles to be processed in parallel.

 5.  **Core Analysis (in Manual App)**: Each manual app sub-process independently performs the following:
-    * **Co-registration**: It loads the pre-event image to create a reference grid, then warps the post-event image to ensure perfect pixel-to-pixel alignment.
+        * Co-registration: It loads the pre-event image to create a reference grid, then warps the post-event image to ensure perfect pixel-to-pixel alignment.
-    * **SCL Masking**: It aligns the SCL band for both images and masks out all pixels corresponding to clouds and shadows.
+        * SCL Masking: It aligns the SCL band for both images and masks out all pixels corresponding to clouds and shadows.
-    * **TCT Change Detection**: It calculates the "Delta TCT" (Brightness, Greenness, Wetness) to identify where the landscape has changed.
+        * TCT Change Detection: It calculates the **Delta TCT** (Brightness, Greenness, Wetness) to identify where the landscape has changed.
-    * **Prioritized Mask Creation**: It builds a final 3-class mask based on the priority: **1 (Landslide) > 255 (Cloud) > 0 (No Landslide)**.
+        * Prioritized Mask Creation: It builds a final 3-class mask based on the priority: **1 (Landslide) > 255 (Cloud) > 0 (No Landslide)**.

-6.  **Automated Mosaicking**: After all manual jobs are complete, the automatic app collects the individual 3-class masks.
-It then uses a prioritized merging algorithm to stitch them into a single, seamless `_landslide-mask-mosaic.tif` that respects the `1 > 255 > 0` pixel priority across tile boundaries.
+6.  **Automated Mosaicking**: After all manual jobs are complete, the automatic processor collects the individual 3-class masks.
+It then uses a prioritized merging algorithm to stitch them into a single, seamless mosaic TIFF file that respects the `1 > 255 > 0` pixel priority across tile boundaries.

-7.  **Final Cleanup**: If the `DELETE` parameter is `true`, the automatic app's final cleanup routine deletes all intermediate files created during the entire run, including input `.zip` files, unzipped `.SAFE` folders, temporary `.vrt` files, and all outputs from the individual manual runs.
+7.  **Final Cleanup**: If the `DELETE` parameter is `true`, the automatic processor's final cleanup routine deletes all intermediate files created during the entire run, including input `.zip` files, unzipped `.SAFE` folders, temporary `.vrt` files, and all outputs from the individual manual processor runs.

 3 Application Parameters
 ------------------------